 What are the responsibilities of the owners?

-- attend or provide their proxy to the Annual General Meeting to elect the Board of Directors and contribute to the decision making process for the corporation
+- attend or provide their proxy to the Annual General Meeting to elect the Board of Directors and contribute to the decision-making process for the corporation

-- pay property taxes for their individual unit
+- pay property taxes for their unit

 - ensure adequate insurance to cover personal property, contents of their unit as well as personal liability coverage as an individual

-- keep Documents such as budget and fee schedule, notice of Annual General Meeting and the prior AGM minutes, audited financial statements and insurance certificates provided every year and Reserve Fund Studies and Declaration, Bylaws and Rules provided if they change.
-Owners are responsible for keeping this information and providing to realtors when selling a unit.
-If documents are not kept, there will be a cost to owners to have them reproduced. (link to Documents, Certificates and Forms)
+- keep Documents such as budget and fee schedule, a notice of Annual General Meeting and the prior AGM minutes, audited financial statements and insurance certificates provided every year and Reserve Fund Studies and Declaration, Bylaws and Rules provided if they change.
+Owners are responsible for keeping this information and providing realtors when selling a unit.
+If documents are not kept, there will be a cost to owners to have them reproduced. (link to Documents, Certificates, and Forms)

 What is the Board of Directors’ role?

 The Board of Directors are owners elected by owners of the Condominium Corporation at an Annual General Meeting.
-They exercise all of the powers, and carry out all of the duties of the Corporation including:
+They exercise all of the powers and carry out all of the duties of the Corporation including: